-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets (property, plant and equipment and intangible assets). - (b) According to the information and explanations given to us, the Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
-In accordance with this program, certain fixed assets were verified during the year.
-In our opinion, the periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-As informed to us, no material discrepancies were observed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deed of the immovable property is held in the name of the Company. - (ii) According to the information and explanations given to us, the inventories, except goods-intransit, have been physically verified by the management during the year.
+- (i) (a) According to the information and explanations given to us, the Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets (property plant and equipment and intangible assets). - (b) According to the information and explanations given to us, the Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its fixed assets.
+As informed to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deed of the immovable property is held in the name of the Company. - (ii) According to the information and explanations given to us, the inventories, except goods-in-transit, has been physically verified by the management during the year.
 In our opinion, the frequency of such verification is reasonable having regard to the size of the Company and the nature of its business.
-For goods-in-transit, substantially all materials were received/ delivered until the date of issuance of the report.
-As informed to us, the discrepancies noticed on verification between the physical stocks and the book records were not material and have been properly adjusted in the books of accounts. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, limited liability partnerships or other parties covered in the register required under Section 189 of the Companies Act, 2013.
-Accordingly, paragraph 3(iii) of the Order is not applicable. - (iv) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in respect of the loan granted, the provisions of section 185 of the Act is not applicable to the Company.
-Further, as explained to us and based on our audit procedures performed, we are of the opinion that provisions of section 186 of the Act have been complied in respect of the loan given by the Company.
-There are no guarantees given, investments made or securities provided by the Company as specified under section 185 and 186 of the Act. - (v) According to the information and explanations given to us, the Company has not accepted any deposits as mentioned in the directives issued by the Reserve Bank of India and the provisions of Section 73 to 76 or any other relevant provisions of the Act and the rules framed there under.
-Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under sub-section (1) to Section 148 of the Companies Act, 2013 in respect of any of the activities undertaken by the Company.
-Accordingly, the provisions of paragraph 3(vi) of the Order are not applicable.
+For goods-in transit, substantially all materials were received/ delivered until the date of issuance of the report.
+As informed to us, the discrepancies noticed on verification between the physical inventory and the books records were not material and have been properly adjusted in the books. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act.
+Accordingly, paragraph 3(iii) of the Order is not applicable. - (iv) According to the information and explanations given to us, there are no loans, investments, guarantees and securities given in respect of which Section 185 of the Act is applicable to the Company.
+Further as explained to us and based on our audit procedures performed, we are of the opinion that provisions of section 186 of the Act have been complied in respect of the loan given by the Company.
+There are no guarantees given, investments made or securities provided by the Company as specified under section 185 and 186 of the Act. - (v) According to the information and explanations given to us, the Company has not accepted any deposits as mentioned in the directives issued by the Reserve Bank of India and the provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the rules framed there under.
+Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under sub section (1) of section 148 of the Companies Act, 2013 for any of the activities performed by the Company.
+Accordingly, paragraph 3(vi) of the Order is not applicable.

-(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/ accrued in the books of account in respect of undisputed statutory dues including Provident Fund, Employees' State Insurance, Incometax, Goods and Services Tax, Duty of Customs, Cess and any other material statutory dues, to the extent applicable, have generally been regularly deposited with the appropriate authorities., though there have been slight delays in a few cases in deposit of Tax deducted at source.
+(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records, undisputed statutory dues including Provident Fund, Employees' State Insurance, Income-tax, Goods and Services Tax, Duty of Customs, Cess and other material statutory dues, have generally been regularly deposited with the appropriate authorities though there has been a significant delay in payment of Income Tax in few cases.